apex-enterprise-patterns/at4dx-samplecode/README.md

 # AT4DX Sample Code

-The files in this project are various example implementations of the *Advanced Techniquies for Salesforce DX* (aka AT4DX) framework.
+The files in this project are various example implementations of the *Advanced Techniques for Salesforce DX* (aka AT4DX) framework.

 **Dependencies:** Must deploy [AT4DX](https://github.com/apex-enterprise-patterns/at4dx) before deploying this code.
 * For more information on how to setup the AT4DX Framework, please refer to the [Environment Setup WIKI page](https://github.com/apex-enterprise-patterns/at4dx/wiki/Environment-Setup).